 - Treat it like a bill, just because it’s your family member or friend doesn’t mean you shouldn’t pay the funds back timely.

 One minute, you’re on top of your finances and everything is in its place, the next, you’re scrambling around trying to figure out how to pay for some unexpected expense.
-Although preventative measures like having an emergency fund are ideal for situations such as these, if you don’t have an emergency fund at the moment, or the emergency exceeds what you have saved, the above-mentioned options should get you the cash you need in just a few days.
+Although preventative measures like having an emergency fund are ideal for situations such as these, if you don’t have an emergency fund at the moment, or the emergency exceeds what you have saved, the above-mentioned quick solutions should get you the cash you need in just a few days.
 Remember to weigh the pros and cons of each option and whichever you choose, be sure to borrow responsibly to avoid higher debt and frustration later on.